 The road of El Dorado to Santa Elena de Uairén goes from an elevation of 200 to 1,500 m (660 to 4,920 ft) in less than 30 km (19 mi), in a place called "La Escalera" (the stairs).

 The formation of rocky and sandy soils support a savanna vegetation on the higher elevations with dense jungle vegetation occurs in depressions and dense forests along the rivers.

-These plateaus, in the Gran Sabana, reach their maximum altitude in the Tepui Roraima, with nearly 2,800 m (9,200 ft) above sea level.
+These plateaus in the Gran Sabana reach their maximum altitude in the Tepui Roraima at nearly 2,800 m (9,200 ft) above sea level.